God of War (2018 video game): Gameplay

 As in the earlier games, there is a "Rage" ability, this one called Spartan Rage.
-Like the previous versions, the Rage ability has a meter that gradually fills during combat.
+Like in previous games, the Rage ability has a meter that gradually fills during combat.
 With this ability, Kratos uses powerful bare-handed attacks, as opposed to weapons, to greatly damage enemies.
-The game also features role-playing video game (RPG) elements.
+The game also features role-playing game (RPG) elements.
 There are crafting resources for the player to find that allow them to create new or upgrade existing armor with better perks.
 Players also accumulate a currency called Hacksilver, a key component in crafting and purchasing new items.
 Experience points (XP) are used for learning new combat skills.
 Throughout the game world, players find chests containing random items, such as enchantments for improving armor and weapons, as well as the Hacksilver currency.
-There are also two special items, Iðunn's Apples and Horns of Blood Mead, which increase the maximum length of the health and rage meters, respectively.
+There are also two special items, Iðunn's Apples and horns of Blood Mead, which increase Kratos's maximum health and Rage, respectively.
 These meters are replenished by green and red orbs dropped by downed foes and found throughout the game world.
-For the magical runic attacks, instead of collecting blue orbs to replenish the ability (like in the previous games), there is a cool down timer for each ability and once that time is up, the magical runic attacks can be used again.
+For the magical runic attacks, instead of collecting blue orbs to replenish the ability (like in the previous games), there is a cooldown timer for each ability.

 Quick time events have changed from previous games.
 Enemies display two meters above their heads, one for health (the color of which indicates the enemy's difficulty) and the other for stun.
 Filling the stun meter helps to defeat more difficult enemies.
 When the stun meter is full, a grab prompt will appear.
-Depending on the enemy, Kratos may rip it in half or grab them and throw them into other enemies, among other possible outcomes.
+Depending on the enemy, Kratos may rip them in half or grab them and throw them into other enemies, among other possible outcomes.
 Although the game is played entirely as Kratos, there are times when the player may choose to passively control his son, Atreus.
 One button is dedicated to Atreus, and its use depends on the context.
-For example, if the player needs assistance, they can look at an enemy, press the button, and Atreus will use his Talon Bow to shoot arrows at the enemy.
+For example, if the player needs assistance, they can look at an enemy and press the button, and Atreus will shoot an arrow at the enemy.
 Over the course of the game, Atreus helps in combat, traversal, exploration, and puzzle-solving.
 When facing a large number of enemies, he distracts the weaker ones as Kratos fights the stronger ones.
 If too many enemies gang up on Atreus, he is briefly stunned, but he cannot be knocked out or killed.
-Atreus also acquires new skills, armor, and runic attacks, as well as special light and shock arrows for his Talon Bow.
-Atreus' runic attacks summon different spectral animals with different abilities.
-For example, one summons a pack of wolves that attacks enemies, while another summons the squirrel Ratatoskr who will dig up orbs for the health and rage meters.
+Atreus also acquires new skills, armor, and runic attacks, as well as special light and shock arrows for his bow.
+Atreus's runic attacks summon different spectral animals with different abilities.
+For example, one summons a pack of wolves that attacks enemies, while another summons the squirrel Ratatoskr, who will dig up health and rage orbs.